madelineattableau/TC2019/LODS instructions.md

 1. How to do a sentiment analysis and display the results.
 2. How to use parameters to change the output of your code.
 3. Which Top 1 Chart songs from the UK and US have the most positive or negative sentiment.
-4. How to use Tableau Prep Builder to conduct sentiment analysis with R and Python.

 Please move to the worksheet **R: Lyrics Sentiment** or **Python: Lyrics Sentiment**.